This Brownie Sheet Cake recipe is so good. It’s a mix between a brownie and chocolate sheet cake. Yum!

-A couple of years ago my youngest child had a math tournament tomorrow and his school is hosting it.
-Parents have been asked to bring some goodies for a concession sale.
+A couple of years ago my youngest child had a math tournament and his school is hosted it.
+Parents were asked to bring some goodies for a concession sale.
 I thought that brownies should be a hit.

 In looking through a lot of recipes, though, I realized that most recipes only make a 9×9 or an 8×8 pan.
 I wanted something bigger.

 I combined some elements of a few recipes, tweaked them a little, and came up with this Brownie Sheet Cake.

 I started off by making a simple chocolate syrup.
 Just sugar, cocoa, water, vanilla, and a little salt.